A detailed, clean and helpful resource for an international students in Australia.

 Your friends are also new as you, therefore, you will have a great time discovering places with your mates.
 This will help to reduce homesickness at times and also help soften the impact of culture shock.

-Visit library, support hubs, get used to university computers and printers
+Visit the library, and support hubs, get used to university computers and printers

 Most universities have dedicated international student hubs just to help you with any queries you may have.